khusshhhhh/Customer-Churn-ML-Model/README.md

    - I also used ROC AUC, which tells us about the model's capability to differentiate between our classes.
    - To get a more detailed view, I plotted a confusion matrix and generated a classification report.
 This gave insights into true positives, true negatives, false positives, and false negatives.
    - Lastly, I visualized the ROC curve to see the true positive rate against the false positive rate for different thresholds.

-And that's a summary of what I did with the code.
-Let me know if you'd like to dive deeper into any specific parts or if you have any questions!